Delille Cellars

 The editorial case for Washington Bordeaux blends begins in the vineyards, most of which sit on the eastern side of the Cascades in the Columbia Valley and its sub-AVAs: Red Mountain, Walla Walla, Yakima Valley, and Horse Heaven Hills.
 Each brings a distinct soil profile and microclimate to the fruit.
 Red Mountain's alkaline cobblestone soils produce small-berried, tannic Cabernet Sauvignon.
 Horse Heaven Hills, swept by Columbia River winds, yields fruit with firmer structure and slower ripening.
 Blending across these sites is not a hedge against specificity; it is a deliberate compositional strategy that Washington's leading producers have used to build complexity that single-vineyard Napa bottlings approach differently.

 Delille Cellars has worked this multi-vineyard model since its first vintage in 1994, which places it among the state's earliest practitioners of the approach.
-The winery's longevity in a market that has seen considerable turnover is itself a data point: maintaining relationships with premium Columbia Valley vineyards over thirty-plus years requires consistent quality signals that growers respond to.
+Maintaining relationships with premium Columbia Valley vineyards over thirty-plus years requires consistent quality signals that growers respond to.
 Winemaker Jason Gorski now stewards that portfolio of vineyard relationships, and the 2025 Pearl 3 Star Prestige award suggests the program has not lost its footing through the transition in winemaking leadership.

 The 2025 Pearl 3 Star Prestige Recognition